-From the quirky streets of Diagon Alley to the imposing beauty of Hogwarts Castle, celebrate the 20th anniversary of Harry Potter and the Philosopher’s Stone by discovering the locations of some of the series’ most iconic scenes and walk in the footsteps of Harry, Hermione and Ron.
+From the quirky streets of Diagon Alley to the imposing beauty of Hogwarts Castle, celebrate the 20th anniversary of Harry Potter and the Philosopher’s Stone by discovering the locations of some of the series’ most iconic scenes.

 Explore the grounds of Alnwick Castle in Northumberland and imagine you’re part of Madame Hooch’s flying lesson by joining the resident wizarding professors for broomstick training sessions on the very spot where Harry had his first lesson in the first film.
 (Between March and October)